 Supporting 6th-12th Grade Philadelphia Students in Their Pursuit of Post-Secondary Education

-The University of Pennsylvania’s Educational Talent Search Program (ETS) is a federally funded program designed to help first-generation students from modest income families successfully complete high school and enroll in postsecondary school.
-ETS provides approximately 600 students in grades 6-12 from three middle schools and six high schools throughout Philadelphia with support services that promote the academic and personal development necessary for entry into, and success in, postsecondary curricula.
+The University of Pennsylvania’s Talent Search Program (TS) is a federally funded program designed to help first-generation students from modest income families successfully complete high school and enroll in postsecondary school.
+TS provides approximately 600 students in grades 6-12 from three middle schools and six high schools throughout Philadelphia with support services that promote the academic and personal development necessary for entry into, and success in, postsecondary curricula.
 Our services are completely free to eligible students.